ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 ```
 {: pre}

-## Creating an unbound Generic Routing Encapsulation (GRE) tunnel connection using the API
+## Creating an unbound Generic Routing Encapsulation (GRE) tunnel connection with the API
 {: #tg-api-adding-unbound-gre-connection-transit-gateway}
 {: api}

-To create an unbound Generic Routing Encapsulation (GRE) tunnel connection using the API, perform the following actions:
+To create an unbound Generic Routing Encapsulation (GRE) tunnel connection with the API, perform the following actions:

 ### Request
 {: #add-unbound-gre-connection-curl-api-request}